Professor Angela Brueggemann

 Angela Brueggemann

-My research focuses on understanding how changes in bacterial population structure impact on global health and vaccine initiatives.
-I am especially interested in bacteria that are major causes of diseases like meningitis and pneumonia, the most important of which is Streptococcus pneumoniae.
+Angela's research focuses on understanding how changes in bacterial population structure impact on global health and vaccine initiatives.
+She is especially interested in bacteria that are major causes of diseases like meningitis and pneumonia, the most important of which is Streptococcus pneumoniae.

 Recent publications